michalpawliszko/media-etl/README.md

 # media-etl
-Repository for etl process of history data from youtube and spotiffy account for portfolio.
+Repository for etl process of history data from youtube and spotiffy account.